Colloquium: The Cosmic Dipole Anomaly: Uncertainties and Systematics

-Defining a cosmologically useful sample of quasars covering enough of the sky to test the dipole is therefore possible in principle, and was first done by \citet{Secrest:2020has}.
-By matching to objects with both SDSS and BOSS spectroscopic coverage along Stripe~82, which was included in the Dark~Energy~Survey footprint, these authors obtained spectroscopic redshifts for 61\% of WISE-selected quasars, with the remaining 39\% having optical-to-infrared colour consistent with heavily reddened quasars, which have a similar redshift distribution as unobscured quasars \citep[see, \emph{e.g.},][]{Petter:2023imf}.
+Defining a cosmologically useful sample of quasars covering enough of the sky to test the dipole is therefore possible in principle, and indeed was first carried out by \citet{Secrest:2020has}.
+By matching to objects with both SDSS and BOSS spectroscopic coverage along Stripe~82, which was included in the Dark~Energy~Survey footprint, \citet{Secrest:2020has} obtained spectroscopic redshifts for 61\% of WISE-selected quasars, with the remaining 39\% having optical-to-infrared color consistent with heavily reddened quasars, which have a similar redshift distribution as unobscured quasars \citep[see, e.g.,][]{Petter:2023imf}.
 With the redshift distribution of WISE-selected quasars confidently determined, \citet{Secrest:2020has} estimated that the clustering dipole of these objects is negligibly small.
-This was confirmed by \citet{Tiwari:2022hnf} who observed that the angular power spectrum of CatWISE is well-fitted by the $\Lambda$CDM expectation on small scales (multipole $\ell \gtrsim 10$) and determined directly by extrapolation to $\ell=1$ that $\mathcal{D}_\textrm{cls}=0.81 \times 10^{-3}$, \emph{i.e.} $\sim 20$ times smaller than the observed dipole.
+This was confirmed by \citet{Tiwari:2022hnf} who observed that the angular power spectrum of CatWISE is well-fitted by the $\Lambda$CDM expectation on small scales (multipole $\ell \gtrsim 10$) and determined directly by extrapolation to $\ell=1$ that $\mathcal{D}_\textrm{cls}=0.81 \times 10^{-3}$.
+A recent study \cite{vonHausegger:2025sub} shows that the quadrupole, octupole etc.~too are all much smaller than the dipole and consistent with $\Lambda$CDM, so the anomalously high dipole cannot be explained away as due to the presence of a high octupole as claimed by \citet{Abghari:2024eja}.